VirtusLab-Open-Source/strapi-plugin-reactions/README.md

 - Strapi v4.14.x (recently tested)
 - Strapi v4.x

+**Plugin dependencies**
+- `@strapi/plugin-graphql` - required to run because built-in support for GraphQL handled by this plugin

 **We recommend always using the latest version of Strapi to start your new projects**.

 ## 🔧 Configuration